oda-hub/dispatcher-app/README.md

 Jobs updates with messages on matrix
 -----------------------------------------------

-In order to receive update messages regarding the status of the jobs submitted on the mmoda platform, an emailing system is already provided out-of-the-box, provided that a token used (this contains the user email address to which the updates will be sent).
+It is now possible to receive update messages regarding the status of the jobs submitted on the mmoda platform.
+An emailing system is already provided out-of-the-box, provided that a token is used (this contains the user email address to which the updates will be sent, along with a number of other configurations, more details [here](interfaces.md#user-tokens).

-The platform supports now also the sending of messages via the [Matrix](https://matrix.org/) platform.
+The platform supports now also the sending of messages via the [Matrix](https://matrix.org/) platform, and a dedicated messaging bot (__@mmoda-bot__) is available for receiving jobs updates messages.

-All communication over Matrix happens within a room: for this reason, one must be configured in order to receive the desired messages.
+All communication over Matrix happens within a **room**: for this reason, one must be configured.

 Two options are possible:
+* _**shared room**_: a room where multiple users can participate.
-* direct message room: where the messages are directly sento to a particular user
+* _**direct message room**_: where the messages are directly sent and received, to and from a particular user.
-* shared room: a dedicated room used for messages related to the jobs updates

-To enable those, a number of configuration steps are necessary, either on the token as well as on the matrix user account.
+Obviously, an account on the matrix platform is necessary.
+In addition, a number of configuration steps are necessary, either on the token as well as on the matrix user account.

-For the purpose of this documentation, the matrix client element will be used (https://element.io/).
+For the purpose of this documentation, the matrix client **element** will be used (https://element.io/).

-Token specific configuration
+Matrix account configuration
 ----------------------------

-Within the token:

-* `mxroomid` id of the room to where the messages should be sent (can be a room for direct messages, or a room used specifically for the purpose of mmoda messages)
+### Configuration of a shared room

 Within the element client:
 * Create a dedicated room